metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Darnold is sloppy.
 I'd say Wilson is so far outperforming him.
 Shame.

 I can't reiterate enough - Darnold is looking mad sloppy.
-Just inaccurate with the passes.
+Just inaccurate with his passes.
+Carolina's offense sees far more success when the ball is in Christian McCaffrey's hands and not Darnold's.

 ***